 "The school should have procedures for chasing any invoices which have not been paid within 30 days.
 Debts should be written off only in accordance with LA regulations and schools should keep a record of all sums written off".
-All unpaid debts more than one year old must be written back to the school's budget if the amount has been accrued.
-However, attempts to collect should continue.

 If all appropriate attempts to recover debts have been made, and have proved unsuccessful, they should be written off.
-Only Governors may write off debts up to £5000 and these decisions must be recorded in the minutes of the appropriate meeting.
+Only Governors may write off debts up to £500 and these decisions must be recorded in the minutes of the appropriate meeting.